sw1sh/QuantumPotatoChips/typst/main.typ

 //= Quantum Potato Chip as Self-Correlation-Free States = Important features and properties of the quantum potato chip We investigate the properties of quantum states within the "quantum potato chip", which are free of correlation between its complete projective measurements.
-First, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip states.
-Second, we show that states lying on the quantum potato chip can be reconstructed solely through projective measurements (for example measurements in the Pauli-X and Pauli-Z bases).
+We show how states lying on the quantum potato chip can be reconstructed solely through projective measurements (for example measurements in the Pauli-X and Pauli-Z bases).
+Additionally, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip states.
+We investigate how some common noise channels preserve the quantum potato chip.
+We also study how a Liouvillian dynamics can keep a state within the quantum potato chip.

 == Construction of Quantum State by Projective Measurements
 === SIC-POVM case
 A qubit state can be reconstructed from SIC-POVM probabilities, because they are informationally complete (IC)@renes2004symmetric @saraceno2017phase @fuchs2017sic @appleby2017introducing @scott2010symmetric @appleby2014symmetric.
 However, general qubit states cannot be recovered from only two independent projective measurements.
 We will show that for states within the quantum potato chips, it is possible to reconstruct the entire state from only two independent projective measurements.
-Thus we refer to quantum potato chips as the informationally-minimal states, because their probability space can be reduced into two disjoint separable ones.
+This is related to the fact that their probability space can be reduced into two disjoint separable ones.

-Given a SIC-POVM such as @eq:povm, define three new POVM sets as follows:
+Given the QBism SIC-POVM such as @eq:povm, define three new POVM sets as follows:
 $cal(M)_x: {Q_1+Q_3,bb(I)-(Q_1+Q_3)}$,
 $cal(M)_y: {Q_1+Q_4,bb(I)-(Q_1+Q_4)}$, and
 $cal(M)_z: {Q_1+Q_2,bb(I)-(Q_1+Q_2)}$.
 They correspond to measurements along these Bloch vectors: